cortesi/fudiff/SPEC.md

 ### Ambiguous Context

 - **Scenario:** The same block of context appears in multiple locations.
-- **Specification:** The patch engine should either:
-  - Use a fallback strategy (e.g., apply the patch to the first unique match) or
-  - Fail gracefully, prompting the user to resolve the ambiguity.
+- **Behavior:** The library returns an `AmbiguousContext` error indicating multiple possible match locations.

 ### Incomplete Hunk Bodies

 - **Scenario:** A hunk is missing either a deletion or addition line.
-- **Specification:**
-  - A hunk with only context lines is treated as a no-op (useful for verification).
-A hunk with only deletions or only additions (outside of file-boundary insertions) should be flagged as an error.
+- **Behavior:** A hunk with only context lines is treated as a no-op (useful for verification).
+A hunk with only deletions or only additions (outside of file-boundary insertions) returns an `InvalidHunk` error.

 ### Handling Trailing Newlines

 - **Scenario:** Differences in trailing newlines could cause mismatches.
-- **Specification:**
+- **Behavior:**
-  - The patch engine must normalize trailing newlines before matching context.
+  - The library normalizes trailing newlines before matching context.
-  - If a patch adds or removes a trailing newline, this should be explicitly represented (e.g., an empty line with the appropriate prefix).
+  - Adding or removing a trailing newline is represented by an empty line with the appropriate prefix.

 ### Lines Starting with Marker Characters

 - **Scenario:** A file line begins with a space, `-`, or `+` naturally.
-- **Specification:**
+- **Behavior:**
-  - The patch engine should reserve the first character in each hunk line for its marker.
+  - The first character in each hunk line is reserved for its marker.
-  - If necessary, implement a pre-processing step to escape such lines before diff generation, and unescape them when applying the patch.
+  - The library escapes such lines before diff generation and unescapes them when applying the patch.

 ### Overlapping and Adjacent Hunks

 - **Scenario:** Two hunks are adjacent or have overlapping context.
-- **Specification:**
+- **Behavior:**
-  - The patch engine should attempt to merge adjacent hunks if their contexts overlap.
+  - The library merges adjacent hunks if their contexts overlap.
-  - If merging is not possible, the engine must report a conflict and require manual resolution.
+  - If merging is not possible, it returns an `OverlappingHunks` error.